Short Description of the Course:

 Szeredi, P., Lukácsy, G., Benkő, T.: The Semantic Web explained.
 Cambridge University Press, 2014.

 Péter Szeredi (born 1949) is an Associate Professor at the Budapest University of Technology and Economics.
 Between 1972 and 2003, he worked for several software R&D companies in Hungary.
 In the mid 1970s he authored the first Hungarian Prolog interpreter, and led the development of the MProlog system, a pioneering Hungarian software product sold worldwide in the 1980s.
 He worked as a research fellow at UK universities (Manchester and Bristol, 1987-1990) and at the Swedish Institute of Computer Science (1998-1999).
 His main research fields are semantic technologies, as well as logic and constraint programming.
-He edited and co-authored a textbook on the Semantic Web to be published by Cambridge University Press.
+He edited and co-authored a textbook on the Semantic Web published by Cambridge University Press.
 He is the author or co-author of about 90 peer-reviewed publications, including 14 books and book chapters.
 He has received several academic awards and is among the 15 researchers recognized by the Association of Logic Programming as “Founders of the field of Logic Programming”.